alexandertheus/Intra-Fusion/readme.md

 # Towards Meta-Pruning via Optimal Transport

 ## Introduction
-This repository serves as an implementation of Intra-Fusion (insert citation).
+This repository serves as an implementation of Intra-Fusion.

 >Structural pruning of neural networks conventionally relies on identifying and discarding less important neurons, a practice often resulting in significant accuracy loss that necessitates subsequent fine-tuning efforts.
 This paper introduces a novel approach named Intra-Fusion, challenging this prevailing pruning paradigm.
 Unlike existing methods that focus on designing meaningful neuron importance metrics, Intra-Fusion redefines the overlying pruning procedure.
 Through utilizing the concepts of model fusion and Optimal Transport, we leverage an agnostically given importance metric to arrive at a more effective sparse model representation.
 Notably, our approach achieves substantial accuracy recovery without the need for resource-intensive fine-tuning, making it an efficient and promising tool for neural network compression.